5 Ways to Own Your New Dad Role!

 The early days when the baby comes home are so intense.
 Both parents are feeling the pressure, and so much of the support available is gendered.
 Dads are left out a lot in these early post-natal stages.
-Moms are busy trying wade through their own situation, and things get lost in the mix.
+Moms are busy trying to wade through their own situation, and things get lost in the mix.
 If you're not the one nursing, or taking the night-feedings, there's a disconnect.
-There something about the quiet night-time feed
+And, of course, not every dad has a female partner.

 Dads.
 You're needed.
 Here's our thoughts on how you can stay feeling plugged in to the whole baby thing!

 You'll see moms buying up stuff months before the baby is born, from nursing outfits, hospital gowns, little baby bits and pieces.
 Dad need their own dad bags!
 Baby life has a lot of weirdly busy downtime.
 You're never sitting still, but you're also hanging out at home A LOT.
 So get yourself kitted out.
 You need the same stuff as mom.
 Cozy stuff for you!
 Baby stuff you want to play with your baby with!
 Books to read your baby!
 Obviously we suggest an amazing new hoodie AND a Hoodie Chew Chew.

 Babies don't get to choose what's on TV - you do!
 So feel free to start curating some lists with your partner.
 And throw some video games on that list if that's your jam.
 You can cover a lot of ground during nighttime feeding.
 At one point I thought my kid might think Veronica Mars was her mom.
 Whatever - Veronica Mars would be a great mom.